ENG517/Procedure/kenneym/seatingorientation.md

 ## Resetting the Landing to Default Orientation
 Once your event has concluded and all event participants have vacated the space, you are ready to begin resetting the Landing to its default orientation.

+1. Unlock all wheels for the tables and chairs

+You should now be able to move the furniture without resistance